rajyadav-590/number-guessing-game--python/README.md

 * Too High
 * Too Low
-  The game continues until the correct number is guessed.
+  The game continues until 10 attempts

-This project is beginner-friendly and helps in understanding Python basics like loops, conditions, and user input.
+This project is beginner-friendly and helps in understanding Python basics like loops, conditions, error handling and user input.

 ---